 3. Describe who will be using your website

-Knowing your audience is vital in any form of communication, and in web development it can be a great money-saver.
+Knowing your audience is vital in any form of communication, and in web development, it can be a great money-saver.
 If you know in advance who your users are, you can avoid unnecessary features, confusion layouts, and maximize ROI.
 Is your website internal or external?
 Do your users prefer mobile phones or screen readers?
-What is the average age and level of technological aptitude of your audience?
-Answering these questions help build a website’s foundation before you ever start paying for development.
+What is the average age and level of technical aptitude of your audience?
+Answering these questions helps build a website’s foundation before you even start paying for development.